ArtDor2/aTab/README.md

 <br/>v1.0.0
 - [ ] v1.0 publish to chrome web store
 - [ ] introduction YouTube video with voiceover, edit in Resolve
+- [ ] github page gif demo of the app
 <br/>v1.1.0
 - [ ] show tab lists POP-UP by clicking on icon
 - [ ] search for saved tabs in lists